 Italian Inheritance Tax Costs Explained

-If you have inherited a property in Italy and the deceased was resident in Italy at the time of their death, then Italian Inheritance Tax (Imposta sulle Successioni) applies to the deceased’s worldwide assets.
-If the deceased lived outside of Italy but had assets in Italy then Italian inheritance tax would be payable only on those assets located in Italy, assuming the deceased died intestate (made no will).
+In the event that the deceased lived in Italy at the time of their death, Italian Inheritance Tax ("Imposta sulle Successioni") applies to the deceased’s worldwide assets.
+If the deceased lived outside of Italy but had assets in Italy then Italian inheritance tax would be payable only on those assets located in Italy, on the assumption that the deceased died intestate (made no will).

-There is a requirement by Italian law to file an Italian inheritance tax return (Dichiarazione di Successione) within one year of death, otherwise penalties will need to be paid.
+There is a requirement by Italian law to file an Italian inheritance tax return ("Dichiarazione di Successione") within one year of death, otherwise penalties will need to be paid.

 • 4% If beneficiaries are the deceased's spouse or children, with no tax payable up to €1,000,000 each.

-• 6% If beneficiaries are brothers or sisters, with no tax payable up to €100,000 each and to other relatives of the deceased up to the fourth degree but without any tax free amount.
+• 6% If beneficiaries are brothers or sisters, with no tax payable up to €100,000 each and to any other relatives of the deceased up to the fourth degree but without any tax free amount.

 Read more here Italian Succession - Your Questions Answered